ACER continued

 ACER rubrum 'Brandywine'

 In the early 1980s, the U.S. National Arboretum was working on a research project to examine the “inheritance of fall color and leafhopper resistance, in an effort to improve existing cultivars of red maple”.
 They crossed Acer rubrum 'October Glory' and A. rubrum 'Autumn Flame' and released this selection in 1994.
 Autumn colour begins red before gradually turning brilliant purple red over a long period.
+Early indications here are that this is a more compact grower.
 Fabulous!

 ACER rubrum 'Candy Ice'

-The forms of Acer rubrum are becoming increasingly popular, and this one is sure to do the same.
-It is quite different from the others in that has prettily variegated foliage.
+The forms of Acer rubrum are becoming increasingly popular, and this one is no exception.
+It is quite different from the others in that it has prettily variegated foliage.
 Each leaf is dusted with white, cream and pink, yet it seems to be amazingly vigorous and well behaved.
 I have never seen a mature plant, but it seems logical that it will be considerably smaller than its cousins.
-Autumn colours are as good as you would hope from the species.

 ACER rubrum 'Embers'

-An American selection (as indeed most of them are!) which becomes broader than is perhaps usual.
-Really gorgeous red autumn colours.
+An American selection (as indeed most of them are!) which becomes broader and more open than is perhaps usual.
+Gorgeous red autumn colours develop earlier in the season than most others.

 ACER rubrum 'Fireball'